Quantcast

 New York Apartments for Students and Interns

-Many students and interns like you come to study or work in New York City for a short time and, as a result, there are numerous housing opportunities that serve your group.
+Many students and interns come to study or work in New York City for a short time; as a result, there are many New York apartments for students and interns available.
 Live at a college, in a student housing center or in a group accommodation that can set you up in a great location while fitting your budget.

 • If you’re taking a summer class at a particular college or university, speak to your program coordinators about summer housing.
 Although directories of university housing options are often locked to the public, as a temporary student you should be able to use them.

-To live at a college or university …
+To live at a college or university in New York …

 Back to Top

 New York City has a fantastic public transportation system.
 Millions of people use the subways, buses and ferries each day to get to work, and tourists will find public transit a quick and cheap way to navigate the city sights.
-The sites in this section can help make your New York public transportation experience easy, interesting and as fast as possible.
+Use the sites below to make your New York transportation experience easy, interesting and as fast as possible.

 • Most subway maintenance and repair is done late at night or on weekends, which means that some subway lines may skip stops or not be running at all.
 Check the Metropolitan Transportation Authority site for service changes.